 Strain the butter into the bowl of a stand mixer.
 Using the paddle attachment, beat together the butter, sugar, honey and vanilla until it is cooled off slightly.
 Add the eggs one at a time, mixing well after each.
 Add the banana puree and mix until incorporated.

-In a medium bowl whisk together the flour, baking powder, baking soda, salt, and cinnamon.
+In a medium bowl whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

 Alternate adding the flour mixture and buttermilk, starting and ending with the dry ingredients.